evanpizzolato/ghostwriter/Complete_Project_Documentation.md

 - Opacity slider (10–100%) with gradient track
 - Save status indicator inside the window header
 - Collapsible sidebar (default collapsed) with macOS-style toggle button, keyboard shortcut (`⌥⌘S`/`Ctrl+Alt+S`), smooth animation, and state persistence
-- Multi-note sidebar showing titles derived from the first line of content, “New Note” button, and inline delete icons
+- Multi-note sidebar shows only titles, with full-row click targets, relative timestamps (just now, 2h ago, Yesterday, Nov.
+18), and a 12px inline trash icon; “New Note” is now a toolbar button at the right of the editor controls

 ## Package Configuration